 The main difference there being that BCM4312 and the LP-PHY identifier.

 Although in the comments somebody said they tried the instruction above on BCM4312 and it worked for them, I didn’t have the same luck.

-Luckily the answer presented itself right there in the terminal after following those instructions, so here’s what helped me get Ubuntu 12.04 using Broadcom BCM4312 LP-PHY connected to the office wireless Internet of our office wifi:
+The answer presented itself right there in the terminal after following those instructions, so here’s what helped me get Ubuntu 12.04 using Broadcom BCM4312 LP-PHY connected to the office wireless Internet of our office WiFi:

 - $sudo apt-get update